+Round 1 Review

 France:

 The Securities SEG should be involved in the review of the message definitions (for example for the CIPS System Status Notification review) to make sure that the requested additional messages are not yet covered by existing ISO 20022 message definitions.

+Response by CIPS

+We agree that proposed messages should be reviewed by all SEGs and TSG.

 Norway:

 Encryption of files (and handling of them) is relevant not only for payment/finance, but also for all other types of files containing sensitive information that needs to be encrypted.
 Hence we wonder if the message type should be camt, and if Payment SEG is the correct entity to evaluate.

 Has CIPS explored weather there are other existing, relevant standards that could be used for this purpose?
 It is not clear from the document weather CIPS has done so or not apart from that there is no ISO 20022 message type that can be used.

+Response by CIPS

+We agree that the message type for BJ 194 could be revised to Administration (admi).

+We have studied the existing standards and regrettably they cannot serve the purpose performed by BJ 193 and BJ 194.

 Cross SEG Harmonisation:

 The technical nature of the message definitions could apply for any ISO 20022 business area.
 The Payments SEG can perform the review but it probably should be run by the other SEG groups for information as well.

+Response by CIPS

+Given the technical nature of the messages, we agree to review by TSG.

 Payments SEG:

 The SEG who will review the candidate messages submitted by CIPS will need some support from the TSG given that these are technical messages.

+Response by CIPS

+We agree that proposed messages should be reviewed by all SEGs and TSG.

 Switzerland: